Josh-Alhassan/https-github.com-Saint-Josh-30-Days-JavaScript-Exercise/Day-05/Arrays.md

 - **unshift**: Adding array element in the beggining of the array
 - **reverse**: Reverse the order of an array.
 - **sort**: Arrange array elements in ascending order.
 Sort takes a callback function.

+### Array of Arrays
+Array can store different data types including an array itself.